-The government leader has directed key ministries and the southern province of Ba Ria – Vung Tau to construct the Cai Mep – Thi Vai port complex’s seaport and logistics system to reach regional standards by 2030, with the goal of becoming a world-class seaport centre by 2045.
+The government leader has directed key ministries and the southern province of Ba Ria – Vung Tau to construct the Cai Mep – Thi Vai port complex’s seaport and supply chain system to reach regional standards by 2030, with the goal of becoming a world-class seaport centre by 2045.

 Ba Ria – Vung Tau is the entrance to Vietnam’s Southeast area, as well as one of the country’s important economic centres, accounting for 33% of the country’s GDP and connected to international maritime routes.